 The large number of p53 regulatory mechanisms and their cooperation in triggering specific expression programmes remain open areas for investigation.
 Systematic measurements in multiple conditions together with models integrating the multiple layers of regulation on p53 activity will be required to decipher the complexity of p53 function.

-Why not leave the matter there, with this admirable spirit of openness to the phenomena as given, together with an acknowledgment of almost unsurveyable complexity?
-What is the compulsion to paste on top of this picture a contradictory assertion of open-and-shut causal determination?
+Why not leave the matter there, with this admirable spirit of openness to the research results as given, together with an acknowledgment of almost unsurveyable complexity?
+Why are so many researchers driven to paste on top of this picture a contradictory assertion of open-and-shut causal determination?

 So in the very act of acknowledging the fundamental “chicken-or-egg” paradox of all biological causation, he reflexively reverts to a kind of creedal affirmation of a still-hidden, but eventually-to-be-found Master Regulator.

 If all those who use the language of biologically omnipotent control are really trying to describe something like “important influencers,” then that’s perfectly fine.
 But influence is not about mechanism and control; the things at issue just don’t have controlling powers.
 Nor, despite Graveley’s suggestion, is it about a simple flipping of yes-or-no switches.
-What we see, rather, is a continual mutual adaptation, interaction, and coordination explicable only in terms of the functional ideas through which we grasp the overarching meaning of what is going on (Chapter 6 “Context: Dare We Call It Holism?”).
+What we see, rather, is a continual mutual adaptation, interaction, and coordination explicable only in terms of the functional ideas through which we grasp the contextualized meaning of what is going on (Chapter 6).

 What we see, that is, once we start following out all the interactions at a molecular level, is not some mechanism dictating the fate or controlling an activity of the organism.
 Rather (as I have been emphasizing throughout the preceding chapters), we simply observe an organism-wide, narrative coherence — a functional, end-directed, story-like coherence impossible to elucidate from a purely physical point of view.
 Only so far as they are caught up in this functional story do the individual molecular players find their proper roles.